Looking to find out how to decorate with blue and white? Here are some easy tips and some amazing blue and white finds.

 You could also introduce your accent color or texture here, too.

 I took this picture earlier in the month.
 Here’s another example of mixing patterns.
+The walls are white, so this allows for a little pattern play in the room.
 In this picture, six different blue and white patterns are combined to create this living room (seven if you count the artwork on the wall).

 The joy of blue and white decorating?

 You don’t have to take it seriously.
-Step out on faith.
+Step out on faith and decorate with what works for you.

 Throw caution to the wind and ignore the trends and stick with a classic.